 One of the other issues tied into the proposed alimony reform bill is timesharing.
 Currently, the courts must consider more than 20 factors before making a timesharing decision.
 If the Legislature includes the 50/50 timesharing presumption provision in the bill again, and it passes along with the alimony reform provisions, this, no doubt, will have a very significant impact on divorcing families.

 If you think you may be dealing with spousal support, child support or timesharing issues within the year, it is important to consult with an experienced family law attorney about the facts of your particular case.
-Click here to schedule a consultation with Ambrose Family Law today.
+Click here to schedule a consultation with Sandra K. Ambrose today.